-As a result, the amount of the operating loss in our retail segment was reduced in fiscal 2010.
-We continue to believe that operation of the Wilsons retail stores is part of our core competency, as outerwear comprised about one-half of our net sales at Wilsons in fiscal 2010, the first full year of operation for us.
+As a result of these initiatives, the amount of the operating loss in our retail segment was reduced in fiscal 2010, and the retail segment achieved an operating profit in fiscal 2011.
+We continue to believe that operation of the Wilsons retail outlet stores is part of our core competency, as outerwear comprised about one-half of our net sales at Wilsons in fiscal 2011.
 We expect to continue to implement and refine these initiatives with a view to creating a store concept that is capable of building growth and profitability over the long-term.
+We expect to add approximately 10 to 15 new Wilsons retail outlet stores in fiscal 2012.